simplymadeapps/simple-authorization/README.md

 }
 ```

 The policies can be used in multiple ways by using the `policy()` helper method.
-Each of the policy classes
+The policy class that is
-will be loaded based on the name of the policy.
+used is determined by the `SimpleAuthorization.policyResolver` function we defined in the configuration step.

 ```js
 import { policy } from "simple-authorization";